 - They have the turning circle of a cruise liner.

 - You can’t put them in the car and take them on holiday.

 - Hills – anyone who has ridden a cargo bike up a hill will know what I mean.

 - As the children get bigger, the cycling gets harder.

 One of the best things for me about cargo bikes is that they really do seem to be catching on in the UK.
 When we first got ours, it was ‘the only cargo bike in the village’.
-People would stop me to say they had seen me somewhere else they had been There are now at least three in the local area.
+People would stop me to say they had seen me about town.
+There are now at least three in the local area.

-But there is one thing even better than this about having a cargo bike.
+But there is something even better about having a cargo bike…